hamzamalik22/devops-demo/django_docker/README.md

 ## Database

-The application uses PostgreSQL in production.
+The application uses PostgreSQL.
 The database configuration is in `myproject/settings.py`:

 - **Host**: `db` (Docker service name)
 - **Database**: `postgres`